Four-Day Pet Store Puppy Acceptance Program

 - Tylan is okay to use with Re-Sorb.

-- Vaccinate Parvo or DPv vaccines.
+- Give Parvo or DPv vaccines.
 Distemper and Parvo are the important ones here.
 Don’t vaccinate if stressed – wait 24 hours.

-- Flush nose first thing AM and nebulize once (if you have one and if you don’t it would be a great investment).
+- Flush nose first thing in the AM and nebulize once (if you don’t have one, it would be a great investment).
 All puppies that came on the same shipment can be nebulized together but don't crowd.
 They have already been exposed to each other in shipping.
-We normally just put them in a small kennel with openings covered in plexiglass and turn on the nebulizer 15 minutes.
-(Use a mixture of 10 cc Sterile Saline and 1cc Lincomycin).
+We normally just put them in a small kennel with openings covered in plexiglass and turn on the nebulizer for 15 minutes.
+(Use a mixture of 10 cc Sterile Saline and 1 cc Lincomycin).
 Do not nebulize old and new puppies together!
 Puppies should go in one end of your pet shop and out the other and not mix until next shipment is in.

-- If respiratory problem treat with Doxycycline as it gets Mycoplasma which is the number one cause of kennel cough in your business.
-Use doxycycline twice a day if treating a respiratory condition.
+- If there is a respiratory problem, treat with Doxycycline as it gets Mycoplasma, which is the number one cause of Kennel Cough in your business.
+Use Doxycycline twice a day if treating a respiratory condition.

 - Flush nose and decide if puppy is healthy.
 Move to pet shop sale next day.

 - Deworm again with Fenbendazole (Safeguard or Panacur) on day 3.

 - Treat with Marquis® - 0.1 cc per lb. oral.
 Repeat in one week if you still have them.
 Marquis is a Rx product, and it kills Coccidia with just one dose.

 - Document the eating tendency to move with puppy (i.e. does not eat dry well; likes treats, etc.)

 After you have held them for three days, move status to available for sale.
 The 3-day hold period is to ensure there will be no health issues for the new owner.

 Getting them to new home healthy and as soon as possible -- that is the goal.